Syed-Amjad-Ali/Restaurant-Sales-SQL-Project/README.md

 - **Data Manipulation**: Writing and running SQL queries to extract insights.
 - **Joins and Aggregations**: Combining data from multiple tables and performing aggregations.
 - **Advanced Querying**: Using subqueries, filters, and grouping for deeper analysis.

+## Questions Answered

+### Menu Analysis
+- How many items are on the menu?
+- What are the least and most expensive items on the menu?
+- How many Italian dishes are on the menu?
+What are the least and most expensive Italian dishes?
+- How many dishes are in each category?
+- What is the average price of dishes in each category?

+### Order Trends
+- What is the date range of the orders in the dataset?
+- How many orders and items were made within this date range?
+- Which orders had the most number of items?
+- How many orders had more than 12 items?

+### Combined Analysis (Menu + Orders)
+- What were the least and most ordered items?
+What categories were they in?
+- What were the top 5 orders that spent the most money?
+- What specific items were purchased in the highest spending order?
+- Which categories were most popular in the top 5 highest spending orders?